 Leasing an apartment is a high-touch sales cycle and lead-to-lease conversion performance can vary widely across communities.
 So when should marketing begin?
 Lead-to-lease conversion timing benchmarks across the portfolio is a good place to start, but you need to drill down into the community and unit-specific performance to uncover any adjustments that need to be made.
 For instance, if a community’s average lead-to-lease conversion is 30 days, but 1-bedroom units facing South take 60 days, the marketing for those units should begin sooner to accommodate for the longer sales cycle.

 3. Spend Performance

 Envision this scenario: Unit X will be vacant starting February 1st and it has a typical conversion time of 30 days — how much do you spend to market this unit?
 The Answer: More simple than you would think! 🙂

-Modern organizations are able to customize sales and marketing approaches based on funnel performance and unit availability.
+The modern PMC should be capable of creating dynamic and reactionary sales and marketing strategies informed by funnel performance and unit availability reports.
 Portfolio and community benchmarks are great places to start, but understanding the unit mix, typical performance of those units, and which marketing channels can most efficiently supply quality leads to fill vacancies will allow property managers to optimize marketing spend and minimize the impact of vacancy loss across their portfolio.